• Skip to primary navigation

 Instructions

-3. Continue to beat on low until the flour is incorporated, stop and scrape down the sides and bottom as needed.
-Turn the speed up to medium and mix for about 4 minutes, until the dough is smooth and sticky.
+• Continue to beat on low until the flour is incorporated, stop and scrape down the sides and bottom as needed.
+Turn the speed up to medium and mix for about 4 minutes, until the dough clears the sides of the bowl and is smooth and elastic.
+The dough should feel slightly tacky when gently pressed with your fingertip.

-6. Divide the dough in half.
-Divide each half into 8 equal sized pieces.
+• Gently punch the dough down and turn it out onto a lightly floured surface.
+Gently knead the dough together into a ball and divide it in half.
+Divide each half into 8 equal-sized pieces.
 You should have 16 dough balls.
 (If you want smaller muffins, divide each half into 11 pieces to equal 22 dough balls.)
 Roll each piece into a ball and flatten the ball into a disk.
+(If the dough is too sticky, lightly oil your hands to make it easier to handle the dough.)

 Notes

-1. This recipe doesn't call for proofing the yeast in water before you use it.
-Because of this, it's important to use brand new yeast that's well within its expiration date.
+• Yeast: This recipe doesn’t call for proofing the yeast in water before you use it.
+It goes directly into the warm milk to proof.
+Because of this, it’s important to use brand new yeast that’s well within its expiration date.
 If you are worried about whether your yeast is good, you can add it to ¼ cup of warm water (105-115°F) with 1 teaspoon of sugar and let it sit for 5 minutes.
-If it foams, it's good to use.
-Omit ¼ cup of milk (so you'd only use 1 and ¾ cups) and add the yeast mixture to the warmed milk mixture as you would in step 1.
+If it foams, it’s good to use.
+Omit ¼ cup of milk (so you’d only use 1 and ¾ cups) and add the yeast mixture to the warmed milk mixture as you would in step 1.

 Make ahead tip